Data Breaches 2024-2026

 Lessons for Organizations

-- Third-party risk is your risk: Audit vendor security controls.
+- Third-party risk is your risk: Audit vendor security controls and the SaaS integrations that hold OAuth tokens to your data.
 The weakest link in your supply chain becomes your breach.

 - Detection speed matters: Average detection time is 277 days.
 Organizations that contain breaches under 200 days save 54% on costs.